What causes dizziness? 84 possible conditions

 - motion sickness

-In rare cases, dizziness could be caused by multiple sclerosis, a stroke, malignancy, or another brain disorder.
+In rare cases, dizziness could be caused by multiple sclerosis, a stroke, a malignant tumor, or another brain disorder.

 Symptoms of dizziness